 Running and owning a business isn't always sunshine and rainbows.
-It's a constant merry go round of balancing the books, penny-pinching and trying to keep your running costs low and who has the time to re-evaluate all your business spending constantly?
-That's why we've compiled a handy little list of easy things you could be doing right now to save money in your business.
+It's a constant merry-go-round of balancing the books, penny-pinching and trying to keep your running costs low and who has the time to constantly re-evaluate all your business spending?
+That's why we've compiled a handy little list of easy things you could do now to save money in your business.

 Gone are the days of sticking with one energy supplier and staying loyal to them.
 You've got to up your game and think about switching suppliers.
-Not only are there some great deals out there for new customers, suppliers now offer competitive deals to keep their existing customers.
-So compare business energy tariffs using our services, you’ll be surprised at not only how easy it is, but how much money you could save a year.
+Not only are there great deals for new customers, but suppliers now offer competitive deals to keep their existing customers.
+So compare business energy tariffs using our services, and you’ll be surprised at not only how easy it is, but how much money you could save a year.

 4. Hire some help

 Don't hire a full-time marketing manager or accountant if the job doesn't take up full-time hours.
 Hire freelancers to do the work.
 This not only saves you time and money, but they're usually experts in their field and will get the job done much more quickly than someone who you have to train up.
 It also opens you up to new people and new contacts.

 5. Join a free networking or voluntary group

 Get in touch with your local voluntary organisation, and they should be able to direct you in the right direction.
 Networking can feel like a competition of who's the best, but when you find a supportive group, it really can open you up to new opportunities and new people who you wouldn't have met otherwise.

 Owning and running a small business can sometimes get lonely, so finding like-minded people can make you realise why you started in the first place.

 6. Think about consolidating outstanding finance, or look to alternative funding

 Whether you’ve been in business for years or you’re a young start-up, it’s always great to get your hands on the best business loan out there.
 It can feel like a minefield when looking for a loan that is suitable for your business needs, but with a little bit of work, it really can help you massively in the long run.